- Firm Set Up

 Tips and Tricks: Dates of Completed Workpapers can be amended by clicking on the date below the completed box (with permission).

 Queries can be raised within the file which the client can access and reply to using the Client Portal.
-Clients can be notified when a new query has been raised via email and have the ability to attach supporting documents for reference.
+Clients can be notified when a new query has been raised via email and can attach supporting documents for reference.
 For more information on Client Queries click here.

 Tips and Tricks: You can receive email notifications from the client when they have raised or responded to a query via the Client Portal.